yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-hades/index.md

 This allowed games such as `Catherine: Full Body`, `Bravely Default 2`, and `A Hat in Time` to render graphics for the first time.
 [Blinkhawk](https://github.com/FernandoS27) also fixed an issue in yuzu's texture cache relating to the texture streaming used in Unreal Engine 4 (UE4) games, resolving many of their rendering issues.

-**Note:** Due to a race condition in our GPU Emulation, for correct rendering in Catherine Full Body, you may need to disable Asynchronous GPU Emulation.
+**Note:** Due to a race condition in our GPU Emulation, to render Catherine Full Body correctly, you may need to disable Asynchronous GPU Emulation.

 &nbsp;